Key-to-Code/goblingang/README.md

 * **Compliance**: This is a prototype; strictly for educational/hackathon purposes and not a licensed banking product.

 ---
+## We have added the Vercel live demo link, Docker Image Link and the Ngrok link
 *Built for Build2Break 2026*